Revenue System Strategy

 • Disconnected marketing campaigns

-Activity increases, but it isn’t tied to a clear revenue outcome.
+Activity increases, but it is not tied to a clear revenue outcome.

 • Unqualified leads entering the pipeline